Compare Business Insurance in New Zealand

 Trades and Construction

-Builders, electricians, plumbers, and other tradespeople need comprehensive coverage including public liability ($5-10 million minimum), tools and equipment insurance, vehicle insurance for work vehicles, and contract works insurance for projects.
-Many contracts require $10 million public liability.
-Annual premiums typically range from $2,000-$6,000 depending on trade type, turnover, and number of employees.
+Builders, electricians, plumbers, and other tradespeople need comprehensive coverage including public liability (high limits typically required), tools and equipment insurance, vehicle insurance for work vehicles, and contract works insurance for projects.
+Many contracts mandate a specific minimum public-liability limit.
+Annual premiums vary based on trade type, turnover, and number of employees.

 Professional Services

 Consultants, accountants, financial advisers, lawyers, and other professionals require professional indemnity insurance (often legally required or contract-mandated).
-Coverage should be $1-5 million minimum, with financial advisers often needing $5-10 million.
-Public liability ($1-2 million) and cyber liability are also important.
-Total annual premiums typically $2,500-$8,000+.
+Higher coverage limits are typical for licensed financial advisers and other regulated professions.
+Public liability and cyber liability are also important.
+Annual premiums vary based on services and turnover.

 Retail and Hospitality

 Retail stores, cafes, and restaurants need public liability (customers on premises create higher risk), business contents (stock and equipment), business interruption (lost income from closure), and potentially product liability.
-Annual premiums typically $1,500-$5,000 depending on size, location, and type of business.
+Annual premiums vary based on size, location, and type of business.

 IT and Technology

 IT businesses and software developers need professional indemnity (errors in software/services), cyber liability (data breaches), public liability, and business contents for equipment.
 Technology errors and omissions insurance specifically covers IT professional risks.
-Annual premiums typically $2,000-$6,000 depending on services provided and client base.
+Annual premiums vary based on services provided and client base.

 Healthcare and Medical

 Healthcare professionals (excluding doctors with separate medical indemnity) need professional indemnity, public liability, and business contents.
 Allied health professionals like physiotherapists, dentists, and nurses require specialized professional indemnity.
-Premiums vary significantly by profession, typically $2,000-$10,000+ annually.
+Premiums vary significantly by profession.

 What's Covered and Not Covered